Last week, Yvette told us what she really loves about Romania. This week we'll discover the story of Duncan Ridgley.

 I came here with my family, but my children went back to school in England.

-5. How was your experience in Romania so far? / Tell us about a little about your experience in Romania.
+5. How was your experience in Romania so far? / Tell us a little about your experience in Romania.

 One of the biggest problems of living here and doing business here is that everyone sees you as a tourist, even though I’ve lived here for 7 years.
 You’re treated like a tourist and you’re expected to pay a tourist price, which is annoying, but on the other side if you adapt to the way of living here and understand how things work it’s ok.